FelipeMDantas/Messenger/README.md

 - [Prisma] - an ORM for Node.js and TypeScript
 - [Axios] - a promise-based HTTP Client for NodeJS and the browser
 - [Bcrypt] - a library for passwords hashing
+- [Clsx] - an utility for constructing className strings conditionally
+- [Date-fns] - provides a toolset for manipulating dates
+- [Lodash] - a JavaScript utility library that delivers modularity
+- [Cloudinary] - an Image and Video API
+- [Pusher] - provides bi-directional hosted APIs
+- [React Hook Form] - forms with easy-to-use validation
+- [React Hot Toast] - provies React notifications
+- [React Select] - a flexible Select Input control for ReactJS
+- [React Spinners] - a collection of loading spinners with ReactJS
 - [Prettier] - a code formatter

   [reactjs]: https://reactjs.org/